Rufous-faced crake

-The rufous-faced crake (Laterallus xenopterus) is a species of bird in subfamily Rallinae of family Rallidae, the rails, gallinules, and coots.
+The rufous-faced crake (Rufirallus xenopterus) is a species of bird in subfamily Rallinae of family Rallidae, the rails, gallinules, and coots.
 It is found in Bolivia, Brazil, and Paraguay.
+This species was formerly placed in the genus Laterallus.

-Taxonomy and systematics
+Taxonomy

-The rufous-faced crake is monotypic.
+The rufous-faced crake was formally described in 1934 by the American amateur ornithologist Boardman Conover based on a specimen collected near the town of Horqueta in central Paraguay.
+Conover assigned the species to the genus Laterallus and coined the binomial name Laterallus xenopterus.
+A molecular phylogenetic study published in 2023 found that the genus Laterallus was polyphyletic.
+In the reorganization of the species to create monophyletic genera, the rufous-faced crake was placed with four other crakes in the genus Rufirallus that had been introduced in 1856 by the French naturalist Charles Lucien Bonaparte.
+The genus name combines the Latin rufus meaning "rufous" with the genus Rallus that had been introduced by Carl Linnaeus in 1758 for the rails.
+The specific epithet xenopterus combines the Ancient Greek ξενος/xenos meaning "different" with -πτερος/-pteros meaning "-winged".
+The species is considered to be monotypic: no subspecies are recognised.

 Description

 The rufous-faced crake is about 14 cm long and weighs about 52 g.
 The sexes are alike.
 They have a blue-gray bill, legs, and feet.
 They have a rufous face, hindneck, and upper back; a white throat and belly; and a buffy ochraceous foreneck and breast.
 Their upperwing coverts, secondaries, and scapulars have black and white bars as do their flanks.
 Their tail and undertail coverts are black.
+The rufous-faced crake's song is "a drawn-out, slightly descending trill".
+It also makes "[s]oft call notes "piú piú'".

 Distribution and habitat

 The rufous-faced crake is found in northeastern Bolivia's Beni Department, in several states in south-central Brazil, and in central Paraguay.
 It is known from perhaps a dozen widely scattered locations in those areas but "given the suitable habitat in intervening areas and elsewhere[...]the species may be more widespread and less local than suspected."
 It inhabits marshes, especially the zones of moist to shallowly flooded tussocky or matted grass.